 - ‘Dummy’ to sleep – popping the dummy in their mouth every time they fuss or wake

-These practices can seem like a quick, handy solution for parents desperate to sleep.
-Rocking your baby to sleep might be cherished bonding time in the early days, for instance and so what’s the harm in taking the shortcut?
-The tough part comes when you have to break these habits and help your baby learn to self-soothe.
+These can seem like a quick solution for parents desperate to sleep.
+Holding and rocking your baby to sleep might be cherished bonding time in the early days but it becomes hard to break these habits in the long run.

-Bear in mind that changing bad habits is only necessary for babies older than 6 months of age.
-Before 6 months, simply giving your baby the opportunity to self soothe will probably make all the difference because habits are not yet firmly entrenched.
+That said, bear in mind that changing bad habits is only necessary for babies older than 6 months.
+Before 6 months, simply giving your baby the opportunity to self-soothe will make all the difference because habits are not yet firmly entrenched.
 After 6 months though, if habits are ruling your life you need to help your baby learn new strategies to self-soothe.

 Teach your baby self-soothing behaviours in 8 days or less

-Teaching your little one to self-soothe need not be a grueling process but it will require some commitment to the process.
-By following the tried and tested technique to teach your baby to self-soothe, you can start looking forward to more sleep in just over a week.
+Teaching your baby to self-soothe doesn’t need to be a grueling process.
+By following this tried and tested technique to teach your baby to self-soothe, you can start looking forward to more sleep in just over a week.

 Day 1-4

-Watch what your baby tends to do to settle or look out for something they like – it may be a favourite blanky, teddy or even a muslin or dummy/pacifier.
-For the first four days, offer this tool every time your little one fusses in daylight hours.
-As they cry, lift the soothing object to your shoulder and then cuddle them with the soother.
-In this way, they will learn to associate the calming object with your comfort.
+Watch what your baby tends to do to settle or take note of something they like that could become an attachment object.
+It could be a favourite blanky or muslin, a teddy or or dummy/pacifier.
+For the first four days, offer this object every time your baby fusses in daylight hours.
+As they cry, lift the attachment object to your shoulder and then cuddle them with the object.
+This way, they will learn to associate the object with your comfort.

 Day 5-7

-Over the next few days, your baby will develop an association of soothing with this object, and you can start to help them use it at night.
-To do this, wait two minutes from the time they begin to cry at night to give them the opportunity to use the new tool.
-After two minutes, go to them and put the object in their hands – this is instead of the usual crutch they are expecting like feeding, rocking, or patting.
-This step is a tough one because in a sleep deprived state you and your baby may resist the change – the old soothing strategy may be the easier course.
-But by being consistent for these four nights, you will teach your baby a new skill.
-Don’t leave your baby while they fuss, just be CALM and CONSISTENT in teaching the new strategy.
+As your baby develops an association of soothing with this object, you can start to help them use it at night.
+Wait two minutes from the time they begin to cry at night to give them the opportunity to use the new tool.
+After two minutes, go to them and put the object in their hands.
+Do this instead of feeding, rocking, or patting.
+This step is a tough one because in a sleep deprived state, you and your baby may resist the change.
+Of course, the old soothing strategy is easier but by being consistent for these four nights, you will teach your baby a new skill.
+Don’t leave your baby while they fuss, just be calm and consistent in teaching the new strategy.

 Day 8

-By day 8, your baby is ready to do it themselves so instead of putting the object in their hands, put at least two of the objects (if not more – in the case of dummies put 5) in the cot for them to find themselves at night.
+By day 8, your baby is ready to do it themselves.
+Instead of putting the object in their hands, put at least two of the objects (if not more – in the case of dummies put 5) in the cot for them to find themselves at night.
 When they fuss, leave them for 5 minutes and they will probably piece it together and put themselves to sleep.

-When your little one reaches this milestone, you can be very proud of yourselves – you have successfully taught your baby self-soothing behaviours – a new and important skill and the answer to sleepless nights.
+When your little one reaches this milestone, you can be very proud of yourself.
+You have successfully taught your baby self-soothing behaviours – a new and important skill and the answer to sleepless nights.
 Not only will your household get more rest, but you and your little one can count on more settled and predictable days too.